steedos/help/en-us/workflow/guide_user.md

  - As an approver, you can search for the approved requests in “Outbox”.

 - Print forms
-  - You can print the forms which you can see or search.
+  - In “My Approval”, “My Applications” and “Monitor”, you can print the forms which you can see or search.
 All contents, including attachments names, approval history and approval comments, are visible in printed forms.

 #### Notice:
 You can only print the forms in template styles in Standard version.
 But in Professional version and Enterprise version, custom styles are provided.